 Just because you are going on a cruise doesn’t mean you have to blow ALL your money.
 Here are a few tips to make sure you don’t break your budget on your next cruise.

 If you are going on a cruise by yourself you will more than likely still have to pay for two people.
 This is one of the biggest misconceptions with cruising.
 That price you see on the brochure is probably for just one person, even though you will have to pay for two.
 Cruise lines base their prices on double-occupancy and if only one person is in the room they have to re-coop their costs somehow.
 However, there are some cruise lines that will offer lower rates for the second half of the fare of a solo cruiser.
 Sometimes you will have to pay only 50% of the other fare.
-Norwegian actually offers single cabins in some of their cruise ships as well.
+Norwegian actually offers single cabins on some of their cruise ships as well.

 You will be better off surfing on the FlowRider than surfing online aboard a cruise ship.
 Not only do most cruise lines charge by the minute, but the connections are so slow it will suck away even more precious minutes out of your time and out of your wallet as you wait to connect.

 Prices can range anywhere from $.65 to $.75 per minute and some cruise lines have connection fees as well.
-Full list of WiFi rates here.

 If you absolutely must go online you will be better off finding a WiFi hot spot at one of your ports of call or using your phone connection when you are at a U.S. port like Puerto Rico or the Florida Keys.
 Just make sure your service provider does not charge extra at these ports before you leave home.